Julia Boschman

-Julia Boschman (born 8 June 2002) is a Dutch singer, (musical) actress and television presenter.
-Since 2021, she has been a member of the Belgian–Dutch pop group K3.
+Julia Boschman (born 8 June 2002) is a Dutch singer, (musical)actress, and television presenter.
+Since 2021, she has been a member of the Belgian–Dutch girl group K3.

 Early life

 Boschman studied interior design consulting and worked at Intratuin garden center.
 She has been singing and performing in amateur productions since young age.
 For example, she played the role of Annie as a student of the Junior Musical Class and was part of the children's cast of Ciske De Rat at the BOV.
 She was also a member of The MusiCompany and CKB Musical Kids for a while.
 As of 2017, Boschman has performed in the ensemble of the Stichting JONG!
 Theater in Peter Pan and played the role of Jasmine in Aladdin.
 In 2019 she played the lead role in the Bergen open-air war show 'Supersum'.

 Career

 On November 27, 2021, Julia Boschman became the winner of the TV talent show K2 zoekt K3 (K2 seeks K3) where she was chosen from 22,690 applicants as the new member of K3 and successor to Klaasje Meijer.
 Together with the remaining members Hanne Verbruggen and Marthe De Pillecyn, she has since formed the girl group.